iwebexpert/screen-size-overlay/README.md

   //
   // If you only have a single theme object, simply pass it directly:
   // The overlay will always use that theme and won't provide a toggle button.
+  // theme="light" // light, dark, lightIndigo and darkIndigo are built-in presets.
   // theme={darkTealTheme}
   //
   // Example of a fully customized theme: